LoliGothick/mitama-cpp-result/docs/README.md

   return mitama::success(42);
 }
 // ...
-int value func(42).unwrap();
+int value = func(42).unwrap();
-// even if fail to unwrap,
-// raise an exception
-// and you get reason for the error.
 ```

-Even if this program fails to assert, you can get the reason for the error.
+Even if this program fail to assert, you can get the reason for the error.